-Ham and cheese hash brown waffles are the perfect all-in-one breakfast.
-Shredded hash browns, ham, eggs, and cheese are cooked in a waffle iron, making these savory waffles.
+Hash brown waffles are the perfect all-in-one breakfast.
+Shredded hash browns, ham, eggs, and cheese are cooked in a waffle iron until golden brown and crispy.

 Ingredients and substitutions

-For this recipe, you'll need frozen shredded hash browns (thawed hash browns will also work, but are not necessary).
-You can also shred fresh potatoes with a box grater if you have them on hand.
+- Hash browns - For this recipe, you'll need frozen shredded hash browns or refrigerated shredded hash browns.
+If your hash browns are frozen, there's no need to thaw them beforehand.
+You could also shred fresh potatoes with a box grater.

 📖 Recipe